 Saint Joseph’s Day commemorates Joseph, the husband of Mary and the adoptive and earthly father of Jesus, as the head of the Holy Family.

 Many Catholics venerate saints as heroes of the faith.
 One saint was present from the time Jesus was born into this world.
-He is the patron of many things – fathers, carpenters, house sellers, among others.
+He is the patron of many things – fathers, carpenters, and house sellers, among others.
 If you guessed, Saint Joseph, then you’re right!
 Catholics commemorate the life of Saint Joseph on Saint Joseph’s Day.

 What is Saint Joseph’s Day?